prebuild/docker-images/README.md

 v12.16.0
 ```

-Images are tagged with a major version number as well as `latest`.
-For example, use the following to pin to version 1:
+Images are tagged with a major, minor and full version as well as `latest`.
+For example, use the following to pin to major version 1:

 ```dockerfile
 FROM ghcr.io/prebuild/alpine:1